vvybclock/sequences_and_connection_tables/ybclock_v0_1/README.md

+# File Structure

+This folder contains full-fledged experimental sequences and the connection_table.
+If you have an experiment that uses a different connection table, it should go in the next version of ybclock_vX_X, i.e. ybclock_v0_2.
+This helps seperate code that was written for different wiring setups.
+Things that return full data sets upon completion.
+Subsequences which are components of each full sequence are held in the subfolder labeled 'subsequences'.

 # How to Define Sequence Sections

 The sequence must be defined in compartmentalized sections.
 That means a file for a the Loading Sequence, maybe a file for the green mot, maybe for the blue.
 A file for pumping sequence, and so on.